smax-postgres

 $ export PREFIX="~/rmpbuild/BUILD/smax-postgres"

-Standard error/output with systemd integration
+Standard error/output with SystemD integration

-In case of systemd integration, errors will get logged to the journal, and can be investigated by journalctl.
+In case of SystemD integration, errors will get logged to the journal, and can be investigated by journalctl.
 E.g. to see the errors in the last 3 hours, you may:

 $ journalctl -u smax-postgres --since "3 hours ago"